Slopsquatting: History

 In 2023, security researcher Bar Lanyado noted that LLMs hallucinated a package named "huggingface-cli".
 While this name is identical to the command used for the command-line version of HuggingFace Hub, it is not the name of the package.
 The software is correctly installed with the code pip install -U "huggingface_hub[cli]".
 Lanyado tested the potential for slopsquatting by uploading an empty package under this hallucinated name.
 In three months, it had received over 30,000 downloads.
 The hallucinated packaged name was also used in the README file of a repo for research conducted by Alibaba.

 In April 2025, the term was coined by Python Software Foundation Developer-in-Residence and security researcher Seth Larson and popularized by Andrew Nesbitt on Mastodon.

 In May 2025, the potential and prevalence of slopsquatting was detailed in the academic paper "We Have a Package for You!
 A Comprehensive Analysis of Package Hallucinations by Code Generating LLMs".
 Some of the paper's main findings are that 19.7% of the LLM recommended packages did not exist, open-source models hallucinated far more frequently (21.7% on average, compared to proprietary / black-box models at 5.2%), CodeLlama 7B and CodeLlama 34B hallucinated in over a third of outputs, and across all models, the researchers observed over 205,000 unique hallucinated package names.

 Prevention

-To prevent being exploited by slopsquatting, package names should be manually verified and to never assume code that is AI-generated to be real or safe before deploying code to production environments.
-Moreover, using dependency scanners, lock files, and hash ID verifications to known and trusted package versions can be used.
+To prevent being exploited by slopsquatting, package names should be manually verified and code that is AI-generated should never be assumed to be safe before being deployed to production environments.
+Moreover, dependency scanners, lock files, and hash ID verifications to known and trusted package versions can be used.

 Impact

-Feross Aboukhadijeh, CEO of security firm Socket, warns about software engineers who are practicing vibe coding may be susceptible to slopsquatting and either using the code without reviewing the code or the AI assistant tool installing the non-existent package.
-There has not yet been a reported case where slopsquatting has been used as a cyberattack.
+Feross Aboukhadijeh, CEO of security firm Socket, warns that software engineers who are practicing vibe coding may be susceptible to slopsquatting and either using the code without reviewing it or the AI assistant tool installing the non-existent package.
+As of July 2026, there has not yet been a reported case where slopsquatting has been used as a cyberattack.